-- Keep the position of the beginning of the buffer on a multiple-of-chunkSize boundary, and do read or write operations with a multiple-of-chunkSize number of elements. - For very large inputAll or inputN operations, it is (somewhat) inefficient to read one chunkSize at a time and then concatenate all the results together.
-Instead, it is good to try to do the read all in one large system call; that is, readBlock(n).
-However, in a typical implementation of readBlock this requires pre-allocating a vector of size n.
-If the user does inputAll() or inputN(maxint), either the size of the vector is not known a priori or the allocation of a much-too-large buffer is wasteful.
-Therefore, for large input operations, query the size of the reader using endPos, subtract the current position, and try to read that much.
-But one should also keep things rounded to the nearest chunkSize. - The use of endPos to try to do (large) read operations of just the right size will be inaccurate on translated readers.
+- Subtracting the current position is difficult (!) if pos is an abstract type.
+The optional function posDiff is provided to compute (even approximately) the distance (in elements) between two positions.
+A slight overestimate in the computation is better than a slight underestimate. - The use of endPos to try to do (large) read operations of just the right size will be inaccurate on translated readers.
 But this inaccuracy can be tolerated: if the translation is anything close to 1-1, endPos will still provide a very good hint about the order-of-magnitude size of the file. - Similar suggestions apply to very large output operations.
 Small outputs go through a buffer; the buffer is written with writeaBlock.
-Very large outputs can be written directly from the argument string using write-Block. - A lazy functional instream can (should) be implemented as a sequence of immutable (vector) buffers, each with a mutable ref to the next "thing," which is either another buffer, the underlying reader, or an indication that the stream has been truncated. - The input function should return the largest sequence that is most convenient; usually this means "the remaining contents of the current buffer." - To support non-blocking input, use readNoBlock if it exists, otherwise do canInput followed (if appropriate) by readBlock. - To support blocking input, use readBlock if it exists, otherwise do read-NoBlock followed (if would block) by block and then another read-NoBlock. - To support lazy functional streams, readaBlock and readaNoBlock are not useful; they are included only for completeness.

-- SetPosIn, if setPos-ing forward, might choose to follow the buffer sequence, and can perhaps satisfy the setPos request without any underlying reader operation. - GetPosIn, in some implementations, can tell the position without a system call, if it knows the position of the beginning of the buffer and the current position within the buffer. - writeaBlock should, if necessary, be synthesized from writeBlock, and vice versa.
-Similarly for writeaNoBlock and writeNoBlock; readaNoBlock and readNoBlock; readaBlock and readBlock.
+Very large outputs can be written directly from the argument string using writeBlock. - A lazy functional instream can (should) be implemented as a sequence of immutable (vector) buffers, each with a mutable ref to the next "thing," which is either another buffer, the underlying reader, or an indication that the stream has been truncated. - The input function should return the largest sequence that is most convenient; usually this means "the remaining contents of the current buffer." - To support non-blocking input, use readNoBlock if it exists, otherwise do canInput followed (if appropriate) by readBlock. - To support blocking input, use readBlock if it exists, otherwise do readNoBlock followed (if would block) by block and then another readNoBlock. - To support lazy functional streams, readaBlock and readaNoBlock are not useful; they are included only for completeness. - SetPosIn, if setPos-ing forward, might choose to follow the buffer sequence, and can perhaps satisfy the setPos request without any underlying reader operation. - GetPosIn, in some implementations, can tell the position without a system call, if it knows the position of the beginning of the buffer and the current position within the buffer. - writeaBlock should, if necessary, be synthesized from writeBlock, and vice versa.
+Similarly for writeaNoBlock and writeNoBlock; readaNoBlock and read-Block.

-8 IO functor
+8 ImperativeIO functor

-The precise definition of "conventional" streams (IO signature) is in terms of "lazy functional" streams (STREAM\IO).
-The functor IO is provided:
+The precise definition of "conventional" streams (IMPERATIVE\IO signature) is in terms of "lazy functional" streams (STREAM\IO).
+The functor ImperativeIO is provided:

-functor IO(structure S : STREAM\IO) : IO = ...
+functor ImperativeIO(structure S : STREAM\IO) : IMPERATIVE\\IO = ...

-The structures BinIO and TextIO are (presumably) built using separate applications of this functor (though TextIO is then enhanced with stdIn, etc.), but users may apply the StreamIO and IO functors to make streams data types other than char and byte.
+The structures BinIO and TextIO are (presumably) built using separate applications of this functor (though TextIO is then enhanced with stdIn, etc.), but users may apply the StreamIO and ImperativeIO functors to make streams data types other than char and byte.

-The semantics of IO are simple enough that it is sufficient to give a reference implementation.
+The semantics of ImperativeIO are simple enough that it is sufficient to give a reference implementation, without much explanation.